offen/offen/docs/running-offen/configuring-deploying-offen-docker.md

 docker pull offen/offen:stable
 ```

-If you are feeling adventurous or require features that are not yet available in a release you can also use the `latest` tag which represent the latest state of development, but might be unstable.
+If you are feeling adventurous, or require features that are not yet available in a release you can also use the `latest` tag which represents the latest state of development.
+Be aware though that these versions might be unstable.

 [docker-hub]: https://hub.docker.com/r/offen/offen